The Instruments / The R Doctrine

 The institutions that come through will not be the ones with the best one-time answer.
 They will be the ones who build the discipline to keep answering, as the questions keep changing.

-Before it is a set of engagements, the R Doctrine is a way of seeing — eight dimensions through which a leadership team examines its institution against the reset.
 They are not topics to be covered.
-They are the questions the discipline equips you to answer honestly — and the quality of an institution's future depends largely on whether it can.
+They are the questions the discipline equips you to answer honestly — and the quality of an institution’s future depends largely on whether it can.
+They run from the strategic to the human, with one dimension deliberately placed as the hinge between the two halves: the leaders, on whom both depend.

 Strategic